hacdias/hacdias.com/content/resume/index.md

   location="Pplware" href="https://pplware.sapo.pt"
   from="06/2013" to="09/2016" >}}

-- Wrote over 400 tutorials, tech news and other articles on both [Pplware](https://pplware.sapo.pt/author/henrique_dias/) and [Pplware Kids](https://kids.pplware.sapo.pt/author/henrique_dias/).
+- Wrote over 400 tutorials, tech news, and other articles for [Pplware](https://pplware.sapo.pt/author/henrique_dias/) and [Pplware Kids](https://kids.pplware.sapo.pt/author/henrique_dias/).
-- Published a 60 page [e-book](https://media.hacdias.com/2015-02-27-aprenda-a-programar.pdf) on how to program in C for beginners when I was 15 years old.
+- Published a 60-page [e-book](https://media.hacdias.com/2015-02-27-aprenda-a-programar.pdf) on how to program in C for beginners when I was 15 years old.

 {{</ resume-position >}}